yasahaverland/The-one-with-the-Memory-Game/README.md

 ## Stretch Goals
 * Make an option for some kind of level

+## Potential Roadblocks
+Problem solving and converting ideas into code